rudderlabs/config-generator/src/components/destinationsCatalogue/destinationsConfigure/MINIO.md

-Send data to a Minio bucket from Rudder
+Send data to a Minio bucket from RudderStack

 #### Best used for